Germany and Italy align on EU policy, Britain set for showdown

 The confrontation has badly damaged Britain’s reputation after 41 years as a member of the union, a senior minister in Cameron’s coalition said on Wednesday, but it has gone down well so far with British voters.

-Yet while his stand may go down well at home in the short run, it could increase the likelihood of Britain eventually leaving the EU, which Cameron has said he wants to prevent.
+Yet while his tough stance may go down well at home in the short run, it could increase the likelihood of Britain eventually leaving the European Union, which Cameron has said he wants to prevent.

 If he is re-elected next year, Cameron has promised voters an in/out referendum on membership by the end of 2017 after he tries to renegotiate Britain’s relationship with the EU.
 Some polls show more Britons now leaning towards “Brexit”.